rdiaz02/EvAM-Tools/README.md

   Files obtained from https://github.com/RudiSchill/MHN Commit 49a8cc0 from 2018-08-16
-  (we have added the "MHN__" and made minor modifications to conform to usage within an R package).
+  We have added the "MHN__" and made minor modifications to conform to usage within an R package.
+We have moved the inline C code to MHN.c and done the rest of the scaffolding for it to be used from the R package.

   License: no license information available in the repository nor the files.